HanumathRao/debug_and_dev_utilities/README.md

 Detailed blog post : https://nativecoding.wordpress.com/2016/07/31/gdb-debugging-automation-with-python/

+**address_resolver ( C#/Powershell ) : It is a tool that converts function addresses in a given portable executable to function names.
+The tool requires PDB file.

 **cpp_reflection_tool ( Python ) :** It is  simple Python script which uses Clang , in order to create a header file with metadata of target source file.